 Is there a possibility that pregnancy tests will not detect pregnancy at all?

-There are cases called cryptic pregnancies that even the conventional test methods cannot detect.
-It is often a shock to some moms as they never have hints that they are pregnant.
+It’s often a shock to some moms as they never hinted that they are pregnant.
 They only know through intense tummy pain and a trip to the ER.
 The baby is due for delivery right there and then, in some cases.

 Takeaway

 Women experiencing pregnancy symptoms often take pregnancy tests to confirm their hunches.
-But there are reasons when home test kits can give false results, especially when the hCG level is too low or too high for detection.
+But there are reasons why home test kits can give false results, especially when the hCG level is too low or too high for detection.

-If you think you are experiencing physical symptoms of pregnancy, waiting for a couple more weeks may give you an accurate result.
+If you think you are experiencing physical symptoms of pregnancy, waiting a couple more weeks may give you an accurate result.

-If you’re still unsure, undergo a serum pregnancy blood test to clear your confusion or confirm your intuitions.
+If you’re unsure, undergo a serum pregnancy blood test to clear your confusion or confirm your intuitions.